nathancarter/weblurch/doc/plan.md

 ## Background processing

- * Implement a `call` member that does the following.
-   * Construct an empty object and store it in the BackgroundFunction object for later return as a promise.
-   * Implement the promise object's `sendTo` method so that if the promise object already has a "result" member, it immediately passes it to the `sendTo` method, and if not, just stores the `sendTo` method for later.
-     It should return the promise object.
-   * Implement the promise object's `orElse` method so that if the promise object already has an "error" member, it immediately passes it to the `orElse` method, and if not, just stores the `orElse` method for later.
-     It should return the promise object.
-   * Setup a zero timer that will run the stored function on the given arguments.
-If there are any errors, it will first place the error object in the promise's error member, and then if there is a stored `orElse` member, call it on the error.
-If there were not any errors, then first place the result in the promise's result member, then if there is a stored `sendTo` member, call it on the result.
-   * Return the promise object.
  * Integrate BackgroundFunction objects thoroughly throughout the Background module and any of its clients
    * `addTask` should construct a new BackgroundFunction instance every time